openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/02-deploying-first-fuse-application-on-openshift.md

 ![Adding to Empty Project](../../assets/intro-openshift/fis-deploy-app/02-add-to-project-empty.png)

-Its now time to build and deploy our People Service API onto OpenShift.
-To do this we will be using OpenShifts Source 2 Image capabilities, commonly referred to as S2I.
-The Source-to-Image (S2I) tool injects application source code into a container image and the final product is a new and ready-to-run container image that incorporates the builder image and built source code.
+Its now time to build and deploy the People Service API onto OpenShift.
+To do this we will be using OpenShift's Source 2 Image capabilities, also referred to as _S2I_.
+The OpenShift S2I tool injects application source code into a container image and the final product is a new and ready-to-run container image that incorporates the builder image and built source code.
 You can find more details regarding S2I at the finish of this scenario.

 To get started with S2I, we will use a pre-defined template for our People Service API which contains the details for the APIs build, deployment, and services configurations.
 The template also references the source repositories which contain the Fuse API application.
-For reference the template may be located [here](https://raw.githubusercontent.com/jbossdemocentral/katacoda-fuse-getting-started/master/src/main/openshift/fgstemplate.yml "People Service Template").
+For reference the template is located [here](https://raw.githubusercontent.com/jbossdemocentral/katacoda-fuse-getting-started/master/src/main/openshift/fgstemplate.yml "People Service Template").

 Lets head on back over to the terminal, by clicking on the terminal tab at the top.
-The first step in building and deploying our API is to add the template to OpenShift by executing the following command: SINCE THEY ARE NOT FILLING IN ANY PARAMETERS YOU COULD JUST DO A OC NEW APP AGAINST THE TEMPLATE AND IT WOULD WORK.
-HAVING THE TEMPLATE HERE MAKES IT A BIT CONFUSING AND MORE FOR A NEW PERSON TO TRY AND UNDERSTAND.
-IS THERE SOMEWHERE I CAN GO TO SEE THIS TEMPLATE - NOT SURE IT IS CRITICAL BUT IT MIGHT BE GOOD FOR FOLLOW UP LATER.
+The first step in building and deploying the People Service API is to create a new application based on the provided template by executing the following command:

 `oc new-app -f https://raw.githubusercontent.com/jbossdemocentral/katacoda-fuse-getting-started/master/src/main/openshift/fgstemplate.yml`{{execute}}